 Author: Ilya Kreynin (2018)

-1. Values Applied To Actions
+1. Values Applied to Actions

 The word ‘values’ is tossed around a lot in business, and with good reason: they are what separates mediocre organizations from good ones, and good from great.
-Most every company will tell you that they are values-driven, and successful companies generally are.
+Almost every company will tell you that they are values-driven, and successful companies generally are.
 They will have a mission statement or a charter of values, and those values will be referenced during training/orientation and when discussing high level decisions.

 The TPG difference?
 This company’s values are front and center during day to day decisions.
 They are discussed during meetings, they influence individual deliverables, are reflected upon after every engagement, and are frequently mentioned and reinforced during all points of problem solving.
 Work and life at TPG is inextricably linked to these values, and they shine through in both the work and the culture of the company.